After exploring many of Greece’s archaeological sites, chilling out at St. Nicolas Bay, Crete, was just the travel prescription we needed.

 We can’t comment on some of the other deluxe hotels in Crete, but we can tell you that the St. Nicolas Bay Resort & Villas – which hugs the scalloped northeast shoreline of Crete – offers welcome peace and luxurious seclusion away from the island’s busier package holiday towns.

-With a boutique feel, St. Nicolas Bay blends in masterfully with the rocky landscape – multi-tiered terraces cut into amber and black rocks, with cushioned lounge chairs and umbrellas, provide blissful spots to sunbathe.
+With a boutique feel, the St. Nicolas Bay hotel blends in masterfully with the rocky landscape – multi-tiered terraces cut into amber and black rocks, with cushioned lounge chairs and umbrellas, provide blissful spots to sunbathe.